Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Detailed Dynamics

 \section{Detailed Dynamics}

 In this section, we describe the dynamics underlying partial homophily.
-Recall that we focus on the case with

-Under these conditions, agents with cost \(c_g\) use the safe action as their default, switching to the risky action only when they receive information that updates their posterior belief to a sufficiently high probability that \(v=1\).
+Recall that we focus on the case with $1>c_g > p \geq c_b > 0.$ Under these conditions, agents with cost \(c_g\) use the safe action as their default, switching to the risky action only when they receive information that updates their posterior belief to a sufficiently high probability that \(v=1\).
 Conversely, agents with cost \(c_b\) have the risky action as their default.